RodenLuo/KAUST-CS380-gpgpu-rigid-body-simulation/README.md

 2. Port the current repo to CUDA
 3. Implementate CPU version of the simulaiton
 4. Profile the OpenCL, CUDA, and CPU version on Windows, and Linux
-5. Implemente a molecular dynamics simulator if time allows
+5. Implement a molecular dynamics simulator if time allows

 ---